veena1486/100-days-of-code/log.md

 **(b) Thoughts/Insights:**
 It is alarming to see the increasing daily trends but there seem to be silver lining as the trend is similar in case of the daily recoveries as well.

+## Day 09- 13 May, 2020
+**(a) Today's Progress:**
+Performed univariate analysis.
+Initially created histograms to view the distibution of the data for each variable- total confirmed cases, total death & total recovered cases.
+The data shows skewed distribution.

+**(b) Thoughts/Insights:**
+Need to check the distribution further.

+## Day 09- 14 May, 2020
+**(a) Today's Progress:**
+Performed bivariate analysis.
+Created boxplots to detect the outliers.
+Created boxplots region wise and country wise.

+**(b) Thoughts/Insights:**
+None.